automationsaan/hello-world-springboot/README.md

 # Automationsaan Hello World Spring Boot Project

-This repository contains a simple Spring Boot REST API with a Jenkins pipeline for CI/CD, SonarQube/SonarCloud integration (using both Jenkins and local sonar-project.properties), and automated quality checks.
+This repository contains a simple Spring Boot REST API with a Jenkins pipeline for CI/CD, SonarQube/SonarCloud integration (using both Jenkins and local sonar-project.properties), Docker containerization, and automated quality checks.

 ## Technologies Used